jonnor/ESC-CNN-microcontroller/report/report.md

 and to initiate possible interventions.

-This requires much more data than sound level measurements, making it challenging to transmit the amount of data within the bandwidth and energy budget of a wireless sensor.
+This requires much more data than sound level measurements, making it challenging to transmit the data within the bandwidth and energy budget of a wireless sensor.
 The sensor may also capture sensitive information and violate privacy requirements by recording and storing such detailed data.

 To address these concerns several methods for efficiently coding the information before transmitting to the server have been developed.
-See Figure \ref{figure:sensornetworks-coding} for an overview.
+Figure \ref{figure:sensornetworks-coding} shows an overview of the different approaches.

 \begin{figure}[h]
   \centering